rainyroads/pygelbooru/README.md

 ```

 ### Tags
-In addition to searching for images, you can pull information on tags as follows,
+Besides searching for images, you can also pull information on tags as follows,
 ```python
 await gelbooru.tag_list(name='dog ears')
 <GelbooruTag(id=773, name='dog_ears', count=22578)>